School-Home Support - The SHS Welfare Fund

 Read more about the Charity running this project.

 Our experienced and specialised SHS practitioners work on the frontline to provide targeted support to disadvantaged children and families.

-Will pay for a bed for a child who is currently sleeping on the sofa or a floor.
+Could pay for a bed for a child who is currently sleeping on the sofa or floor.